-Long-term Plan - a 10 year forecast prepared every three years showing the expected cost of running the city for the following ten years and how the costs will be funded.
+Long term plan - A ten year forecast prepared every three years showing the expected cost of running the city for the following ten years and how the costs will be funded.

-Net borrowings - total borrowings less any cash or cash equivalents.
+Net borrowings - Net borrowings is total borrowings less any funds held on deposit.

-Net surplus/(deficit) - the difference between total income and total expenses.
+Net surplus/(deficit) - Net surplus/deficit is the difference between total income and total expenses.
 It includes both operating revenue and operating expenditure as well as other non-funded items of revenue and expenditure such as capital funding, vested asset income and fair value movements.